-&lt;sup>13 Onerous grant mechanism for addition rights of construction, paid by developers and applied to the entire city.
+11 Onerous grant mechanism for addition rights of construction, paid by developers and applied to the entire city.

-&lt;sup>14 There is a lack of time series data for land and property prices at the local level in Brazil.
-We are using the CEPAC selling price as a proxy of land value for the area.
+12 There is a lack of a time series data of land and property prices at the local level in Brazil.
+We are using the CEPAC selling price as a proxy of land value of the area.

-the 2012 auction were numerous, so no new auction has been planned as of yet.)
-Land value was captured successfully in the case of the OUCAE project and signifies the potential of CEPACs to generate future funds for public investments, but the inequitable redistribution of revenue to the public leaves room for improvement.
+captured successfully in the case of the OUCAE project and signifies the potential of CEPACs to generate future funds for public investments, but the inequitable redistribution of revenue to the public leaves room for improvement.